 The Proposed Regional Pest Management Plan was available for consultation, 2 February to 16 March 2018.
-Submissions on the proposal have now closed and decisions will be made to prepare the final plan.
+Submissions on the proposal have now closed and decisions are being made to prepare the final plan.

 The principle goal of the Regional Pest Management Plan is to limit the adverse effects of unwanted plants, animals, horticultural and marine pests.
 These invasive species can have wide ranging effects on human health, indigenous flora and fauna, our heritage, or the economy.
 When finalised, this Plan will supercede the current Regional Pest and Phytosanitary Management Strategies.

 Regional pest management sits within a biosecurity framework for the Hawke’s Bay region, which includes:

 - the HBRC Strategic Plan

 - neighbouring Regional Pest Management Plans

 Positive engagement from the community through the release of a discussion document in 2017 has helped shape this proposed plan.
 Council has also been working with key stakeholders including farmers, contractors, agencies and members of the community.